-Deducting Legal and Professional Fees for Business
+How to Deduct Legal and Professional Fees for Business

 You may deduct fees paid to accountants, attorneys or other professionals who are independent contractors, for "ordinary and necessary" expenses of your business.
 This includes appraisers, systems analysts, consultants, and bookkeepers.
 The IRS specifically lists accountants and attorneys under the category of legal and professional fees, but other professionals can be included.

-What You May NOT Deduct as Legal and Professional Fees
+What You May Not Deduct as Legal and Professional Fees

 Some of these professional fees and costs are specifically not deductible as business costs, while others may be deductible in other places on your business tax return.